 Particularly if you live in a larger town or city, schools or universities should have a running track for the student-athletes on the track and field team.

-This is an important consideration because many running tracks at schools have certain hours that are open to the public for use that fall outside of the practice times for the track team.
+This is an important consideration because many running tracks at schools have certain hours that are open to the public that fall outside of the practice times for the track team or school hours.

-Colleges and universities sometimes allow the community to use the track during off hours as well, though the running track open hours tend to be more variable in higher education settings.
+Colleges and universities sometimes allow the community to use the track during off-hours as well, though the running track’s open hours tend to be more variable in higher education settings.

-You may need to call the Athletic Director and ask if you can use the running track and what the rules and hours of use are for the general public.
+You may need to call the Athletic Director and ask if you can use the running track and the rules and hours of use for the general public.

 #4: Ask

-Asking at your local running shop or local running club can be a good tip for how to locate a running track in your area.
+Asking at your local running shop or local running club can be a good way to locate a running track in your area.

 #5: Check Local Parks or Rec Centers

-Areas that have financial resources for a more robust public recreation department and public parks program often have great running tracks open to the public.
+Areas with financial resources for a more robust public recreation department and public parks program often have great running tracks open to the public.

-There may even be organized community track workouts scheduled a couple of times a week at these facilities.
+There may even be organized community track workouts scheduled several times a week at these facilities.

-These could be helpful for runners who either want the structure or coaching taken out of the equation of determining your track workouts or could use the support and company on the track during hard speed workouts.
+These could be helpful for runners who either want structure or coaching removed from the equation of determining their track workouts or who could use support and company on the track during hard speed workouts like sprints.

 Some rec centers have indoor tracks, which generally won’t be any larger than 200 m, and most community recreational facilities will have smaller indoor tracks.

-These facilities can certainly be helpful in the winter or during times of inclement weather, but regularly running a lot of mileage on a tiny track can increase the risk of injuries due to the banking or constant turning as you run the tight curves of a small track.
+These facilities can certainly be helpful in the winter or during inclement weather, but regularly running a lot of mileage on a tiny track can increase the risk of injuries due to the banking or constant turning as you run the tight curves in that inside lane.

-Make sure that you are alternating directions when you are doing any longer distances.
+Make sure that you alternate directions when you are running for any longer distances.

 This is a particularly important tip for running on a track if it is a small running track (200 meters or less).